 - Test Tools for PCI Express

 A wide array of PCIe test tools are now available.
-With each successive generation, PCI Express test equipment has evolved to meet the increasingly stringent demands.
+With each successive generation, PCI Express test equipment has evolved to meet the increasingly stringent demands, enabling new and exciting solutions.
 Feature-rich tools from industry-leading PCIe test equipment suppliers are ideally portable and rugged, with readily-available training and certification.
 Given the backwards-compatible nature of the PCIe interface, interoperability for multiple sizes and versions and rapid upgradability are other overall characteristics of outstanding PCIe test equipment.

 Jammers such as the Xgig are highly intelligent and protocol aware, and can utilize conditional jamming to maintain control over the test process and ensure comprehensive test coverage.
 Working in conjunction with a protocol analyzer or other PCIe tester, the jammer produces discernable triggers at the error injection points.
 By introducing errors into real-world environments, the responsiveness and efficacy of the error recovery process can be accurately discerned.

 The protocol analyzer is a versatile PCI Express product tool for bus throughput and link performance measurement as well as packet monitoring and recording.
 Additional triggering, error reporting and filtering features can enable rapid error identification.
 Jamming capabilities can artificially create latencies and retransmissions to exercise error-detection capabilities.

 Powerful analyzers with advanced trace analysis, traffic flow visibility and memory segmentation features are invaluable.
 The Xgig 4K16 Protocol Analyzer/Jammer allows simultaneous error injection and protocol analysis.
 Interoperability features include lane width support for x1, x2, x4, x8 and x16.
 Users are alerted to errors at every layer of the stack and advanced memory utilization empowers the simultaneous capture of multiple traces.